MattWestb/IKEA-TRADFRI-ICC-A-1-Module/HA/README.md

 ### Home Assistant
-ICC-A-1 up and running on HA with EZSP ver 6.6.4.0
+ICC-A-1 up and running on HA with EZSP ver 6.6.4.0 and 6.7.4.0.
+Use 115200 as comport speed and if you like tasmoat as TCO UART.
 Funny thing HA saying its a deCONZ coordinato.
 Current status its that its looks being problems with newer Zigbee 3 devices or timing problems.
 The devs its digging deeper and deeper so very soon they finding the problem.